-You can easily access important information such as the serial number, version numbers for Toolbox X and hardware components, or network interfaces information directly from your unit.
+You can easily access important information such as the serial number, version number for ToolBox X, or network interfaces information directly from your unit.
 You can also find the contact information if you ever need to reach EXFO.

 Retrieving the Serial Number of Your Unit